 “A moving musical journey along the Underground Railroad…with a Hamilton- esque twist: [the songs] are reinvented as hip-hop, funk and soul numbers.”

 Oct.
 8 – Pay What You Can (admission at door)

 Oct.
 17 – Talkback

 Goldcorp Stage at the BMO Theatre Centre, 162 West 1st Avenue, Vancouver, BC

-Will go on sale this summer through BMO Theatre Centre’s ticket partner: vancouvertix.com
+On sale through BMO Theatre Centre’s ticket partner: vancouvertix.com

 A Project: Humanity production

 Sound design by Debashis Sinha

 Production managed by Oz Weaver